-Smoke detectors aren’t an optional accessory for your home – they could mean the difference between life and death and installation should be prioritised at the earliest convenience.
+Smoke detectors aren’t an optional accessory for domestic properties – they could mean the difference between life and death, and installation should be prioritised at the earliest convenience.

 There are four main types of smoke alarm.
 Ionisation alarms are sensitive to small particles of smoke from fast flaming fires, while optical alarms are more suitable for detecting slow-burning, smouldering fires.
 Heat alarms detect an increase in temperature from a fire and are insensitive to smoke (meaning they’re often ideal for kitchens).
 However, combined alarms are also an option to reduce false alarms and provide early detection.